-Enter the fair market value of the repossessed property Enter the unpaid 1
+Enter the fair market value of the

+repossessed property

+2. Enter the unpaid

-balance of the installment obligation 2.
+balance of the

+installment obligation

-3. Enter your gross profit percentage for the -
+3. Enter your gross profit

+percentage for the

-installment sale 3.
+installment sale

 4. Multiply line 2 by line 3.

-This is your -
+This is your unrealized

-unrealized profit 4
+profit

-5. Subtract line 4 from line 2.
-This
+Subtract line 4 from line 2.
+This is

-is the basis of the obligation 5
+the basis of the obligation

-Enter your costs of
+Enter your costs of repossessing

-repossessing the property
+the property

-7. Add lines 5 and 6 7
+7. Add lines 5 and 6

 8. Subtract line 7 from line 1.
-This
+This is

-is your gain or loss on the repossession 8
+your gain or loss on the

+repossession

 Example.
-You sold your piano for \$1,500 in December 2003 for \$300 down and \$100 a month (plus interest).
-The payments began in January 2004.
+You sold your piano for \$1,500 in December 2004 for \$300 down and \$100 a month (plus interest).
+The payments began in January 2005.
 Your gross profit percentage is 40%.
-You reported the sale on the installment method on your 2003 income tax return.
-After the fourth monthly payment, the buyer defaulted on the contract (which has an unpaid balance of \$800) and you are forced to foreclose on the piano.
+You reported the sale on the installment method on your 2004 income tax return.
+After the fourth monthly payment, the buyer defaulted on the contract (which has an unpaid balance of \$800) and you are forced to repossess the piano.
 The FMV of the piano on the date of repossession is \$1,400.
 The legal costs of foreclosure and the expense of moving the piano back to your home total \$75.
 You figure your gain on the repossession as follows: